Guide on Red Hat Ceph Storage Architecture

 Chapter 4.
 Ceph on-wire encryption

-Starting with Red Hat Ceph Storage 4 and later, you can enable encryption for all Ceph traffic over the network with the introduction of the messenger version 2 protocol.
+You can enable encryption for all Ceph traffic over the network with the messenger version 2 protocol.
 The

 secure mode setting for messenger v2 encrypts communication between Ceph daemons and Ceph clients, giving you end-to-end encryption.